tigrulya-exe/SSM/docs/ssm-developer-guide.md

 by enabling `File > Project Structure > Facets > AspectJ > Post-compile weave mode` checkbox to be able to start tests from IDE.

 Also, `/supports/tools/checkstyle.xml` and `/supports/tools/suppressions.xml` Checkstyle configuration files can be imported to the IDE.
+If, for some reason, the indentation settings are not applied after importing the Checkstyle settings, consider setting the following configurations manually:
+- Tab size: 2
+- Indent: 2
+- Continuation indent: 4

 ## **License header update**